Tracing Ion Migration in Halide Perovskites with Machine Learned Force Fields: Discussion and Conclusions

+Overall, our findings indicate that defect migration rates in halide perovskites undergo significant changes upon charge capture during device operation conditions.
+In particular, we highlight the role of iodide interstitials, not only due to their rapid migration kinetics but also their high abundance, driven by favorable thermodynamic conditions for their formation.
+Moreover, their ability to capture charges alters their mobility and can trigger redox reactions.
+These processes are critical to consider when interpreting macroscopic observations, such as ion conductivity in perovskite films and the evolution of I-V curves during device operation.
+Our work also paves the way for further studies on the complex interplay and reactions between different defect types and charges in halide perovskites.

-The authors thank Henry Kwan for testing the parameters for CI-NEB calculations.
-V.T. and S.T. acknowledge funding from Vidi (project no. VI.Vid.213.091) from the Dutch Research Council (NWO).
+\begin{acknowledgement} The authors thank Henry Kwan for testing the parameters for CI-NEB calculations.
+V.T. and S.T. acknowledge funding from Vidi (project no. VI.Vid.213.091) from the Dutch Research Council (NWO). \end{acknowledgement}